technomancy/bus-scheme/README.txt

 Bus Scheme is currently missing pieces of functionality:

-* ignore comments in parser
+=== Parser
  * parse ' as quote
+ * parse character literals
+ * case-insensitive identifiers
+ * stricter rules for identifier names
-* macros
+ * vectors
  * unquote with ,
+ * parse dotted cons cells
+ * parse floats, negatives, rationals, scientific, complex, and polar complex numbers

+=== Primitives
+ * cons, lists
+ * vectors should be implemented as Ruby arrays?
+ * &rest for args?
+ * macros?

+=== Scheme core
+ * implement let
  * move as many definitions into Scheme as possible

+=== General
  * compile to Rubinius bytecode
  * optimize tail call recursion
+ * some kind of load path?
+ * check for memory leaks
  * continuations (?!?)
-* check for memory leaks
-* parse cons cells
-* parse character literals
-* parse quote, unquote
-* some kind of load path?

 Failing tests for some of these are already included (commented out, mostly) in the relevant test files.